techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - **Attendant routing** rings all agents in the queue at the same time.
 The first call agent to pick up the call gets the call.

 - **Serial routing** rings all call agents one by one in the order specified in the **Call agents** list.
-If an agent dismisses or doesn't pick up a call, the call will ring the next agent.
+If an agent dismisses or doesn't pick up a call, the call rings the next agent.
 This cycle repeats until the call is answered, times out, or the caller hangs up.

 - **Round robin** balances the routing of incoming calls so that each call agent gets the same number of calls from the queue.